aammd/MS_computational_ecology_opinion/compecol.md

 developments in the field of SDMs is to refine their predictions not through the addition of more data, but through the addition of more processes [@fran10mss].
-These SDMs rely on the usual statistical models, but also on dynamical models (*i.e.* simulations; see *e.g.* @wisz12rbi or @pell13cfw for biotic interactions, and @mill15ims for movement and dispersal).
-What they lack in mathematical expressiveness (*i.e.* having a closed-form solution, which is most often ruled out by the use of stochastic simulations), they assume to gain in predictive ability through the explicit consideration of more realistic ecological mechanisms [@stan17lmc; @dam17isp].
+These SDMs rely on the usual statistical models, but also on dynamical models (for example simulations; *e.g.* @wisz12rbi or @pell13cfw for biotic interactions, and @mill15ims for movement and dispersal).
+What they lack in mathematical expressiveness (*i.e.* having a closed-form solution [@borw13cfw], which is often ruled out by the use of stochastic models or agent-based simulations), they assume to gain in predictive ability through the explicit consideration of more realistic ecological mechanisms [@stan17lmc; @dam17isp].
 SDMs have been a success, but there are many other areas of ecology that could be improved by a marriage of computational ecology and empirical data.

 # Computational ecology in its broader landscape